bhigg-code/openhab-addons/bundles/org.openhab.binding.nestdeviceaccess/README.md

 '#clientId is the Google clientId for your application clientId=<list clientId here>

-'#clientSecreat is the Google clientSecret used to fetch the initial and refresh accessTokens clientSecret=<list clientSecret here>
+'#clientSecret is the Google clientSecret used to fetch the initial and refresh accessTokens clientSecret=<list clientSecret here>

 '#authorizationToken is used to authorize your devices with the project and provide the user with a unique refresh and first time access token.